How to watch live TV on your computer

 To get more than one channel at once, including premium options, you need to subscribe to a monthly service like Hulu Live TV, YouTube TV, or Sling TV.
 All of these options provide a strong connection and easy setup, but they differ in the channels they offer.
 For example, YouTube TV doesn’t have a great spread of sports channels, while Sling TV lacks many local free-to-air stations.
 Before you invest in any subscription, test out that service’s free trial (they all offer one) to get a feel for the experience and make sure it includes your favorite channels.
 Here’s some more information that should help you choose.

-For $40 per month, Hulu Live TV provides access to Hulu's regular on-demand library, as well as more than 50 live channels.
+For $64.99 per month, Hulu Live TV provides access to Hulu’s regular on-demand library, as well as more than 65live channels.
 The exact mix depends on your location, so enter your zip code here to see which live content you would receive.
-You can also pay more for additional features, such as 200 hours of cloud DVR recording (an extra $15 per month) or premium channels like Showtime and HBO (an additional $9 to $15 a month).
-As a default, you can only use Hulu Live TV on one computer, but another $15 per month lets you access your stream on more devices.
+You can also pay more for additional features, such as 200 hours of cloud DVR recording (an extra $9.99 per month) or premium channels like Showtime and HBO (an additional $10.99 to $14.99 a month).
+As a default, you can only use Hulu Live TV on one computer, but another $9.99 per month lets you access your stream on an unlimited number of devices.

-With the same price point of $40 a month, YouTube TV offers access to more than 50 live channels, and for an additional $5 to $11 a month, you can bolt on extra ones, including Fox Soccer Plus and Showtime.
-The service is not available in all locations, but you can use it in more than 90 U.S. cities—find a full list of them here.
+With a slightly higher price of of $64.99 a month, YouTube TV offers access to more than 85 live channels, and for an additional $3 to $15 a month, you can bolt on extra ones, including Fox Soccer Plus and Showtime.
 Unlike Hulu, YouTube lets you tune in on a variety of devices, from phones to laptops, without requiring an extra fee.
-It also gives you an unlimited amount of free cloud DVR storage, so you can record as much content as you want and store it on YouTube's servers for up to 9 months after the broadcast date.
+It also gives you an unlimited amount of free cloud DVR storage, so you can record as much content as you want and store it on YouTube’s servers for up to 9 months after the broadcast date.

 If you already pay for a cable subscription, this may be the easiest way to tune into live television on your computer.
 All you need are your username and password.